10 Best Physics YouTube Channels that Every Learner Must Subscribe

 DrPhysicsA

-The videos here are aimed at students pursuing a career in physics and assume the viewer to have a basic understanding of algebra and calculus, as well as some general physics.
-They are segregated into topic-wise playlists, such as:
+The videos assume the viewer has a basic understanding of algebra and calculus, as well as some introductory physics.
+They are organized into topic-wise playlists:

 Physics Videos by Eugene Khutoryansky